 The Land & Water Conservation Committee (LWCC) offers an opportunity for teachers or parents to recommend students for scholarships, if funding allows, to attend the following conservation camps:

 Camp Bird near Crivitz in Marinette County for students entering grades 6 through 8 in the fall.
-Camp dates to be announced.
+Camp dates are June 19-21, 2019.

 The annual camping experiences provide students the opportunity to better understand and appreciate nature.
 While gaining teamwork skills and making new friends from around the State, students will learn about a wide range of topics, such as wildlife, forestry, ecosystems, aquatic habitats, and canoeing.

 Wisconsin Envirothon is our state's ultimate middle and high school environmental science challenge where teams of five high school or middle school students participate in the hands-on, outdoor field challenges designed by natural resources professionals and educators.
 The exams are based on four categories: Forestry, Soils/Land Use, Aquatic Ecology and Wildlife.
 The teams also participate in creating a group presentation based on a pre-selected conservation topic.
-The 2018 current issue is Western Rangeland Management: Balancing Diverse Views.
+The 2019 current issue is "Agriculture and the Environment: Knowledge and Technology to Feed the World".
 The team presentations provide students an opportunity to articulate today's critical environmental concerns and to develop the skills to communicate the conservation ethic in whatever scholastic, career or civic choices lie ahead.
 This event offers an opportunity to start developing leadership skills to champion a more sustainable and environmentally aware community.
 The winning overall team advances to the North American Envirothon /Regional Envirothon to compete for scholarships and prizes.